kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

 The interval time units are `s`, `m` and `h` e.g. `interval: 5m`, the minimum value should be over 60 seconds.

 A reconciliation attempt does not necessarily lead to an actual deployment.
 The controller keeps track of the last attempted project revision and only re-deploys in case something has changed.
-For this, all sources, including from external projects, are taken into account.

 The KluctlDeployment reconciliation can be suspended by setting `spec.susped` to `true`.